15+ Essential Metal Working Hand Tools For Every Workshop

 Dolly

 Dollies are metal shaping tools that are used in conjunction with hammers.
 They’re curved metal chunks that can be used either by striking the metal like a hammer or laying the dolly under the metal sheet and using it as an anvil.
-You can buy them in hammer and dolly sets to easily acquire all the dolly types that are commonly used.

 Dollies are probably the most expensive and least useful metalworking hand tools on this list.
-The best option on Amazon is this ninety-dollar dolly and hammer set that also includes a couple of specialized hammers for use with the dollies.
+The best option on Amazon is dolly and hammer set that also includes a couple of specialized hammers for use with the dollies.

 While dollies are something you can probably live without for the most part, eventually, if you make enough stuff, you’ll want to bite the bullet and just buy a set like this.